mgrhm/monica/docs/installation/update.md

 ## Importing SQL from the exporter feature

 Monica allows you to export your data in SQL, under the Settings panel.
-When you export your data in SQL, you'll get a file called `monica.sql`.
+When you export your data in SQL, you’ll get a file called `monica.sql`.

 To import it into your own instance, you need to make sure that the database of your instance is completely empty (no tables, no data).